blue-smoke-media/BSM/trello-board.md

 **\***FIRSTLY!!!
 Please make a list of "ADD-ON Features" that we can use as additional sells and what you think we should charge for them.

+\*\*PLEASE put a hover on the  AUDIT CTA-----use this color for the hover, please. #ee3e0e

 \*\*ADD VIDEO BACKGROUND [PLEASE humor me for right now].

 \*\*Add the Audit CTA "Contact Us" with the colors, including the hover. [to the absolute right]